lsst-dm/dmtn-242/index.rst

 Russ Allbery recommends that we also consider keyset pagination where, effectively, an additional piece of information is returned to the client which can then be sent back to the server when the next page is needed and that information turned into a ``WHERE X > Y`` modifier to the query.
 An interesting discussion of different pagination options can be found at https://www.citusdata.com/blog/2016/03/30/five-ways-to-paginate/

-A further suggestion is for the server to write all the paged results to temporary files and return to the client the locations.
+A further suggestion is for the server to write all the paged results to temporary files (in either JSON or parquet format) and return to the client the locations.
 The client can then read each page and return the results.
+File deletion can be handled by informing the object store of an expiration date.

 Butler Only?
 ============